simsynser/SimSyn/README.md

 ### What is SimSyn?

-SimSyn is an icon-based tool for linking System Dynamics models developed in Vensim to datasets in PostgreSQL.
+SimSyn is an icon-based tool for linking System Dynamics models developed in Vensim PLE to datasets in PostgreSQL.
 It provides functionality for spanning large numbers of independent simulations over multidimensional data space.

 ### Why using SimSyn?